qingyu-qc/gpt_bionlp_benchmark/README.md

 # Large language models in biomedical natural language processing: benchmarks, baselines, and recommendations
 This repository provides datasets, baselines, and results for the paper titled 'Large language models in biomedical natural language processing: benchmarks, baselines, and recommendations'.
+The following provides the basis and we will actively update the repository.

 ## Datasets
 The datasets are biomedical natural language processing (BioNLP) benchmarks commonly adopted for benchmarking BioNLP lanuage models.
 It consists of the following: